jteijema/asreview-plugin-model-switcher/README.md

 # ASReview Model Switcher
-This model switches between 2 models during runtime.
+This repository contains a plugin for ASReview.
+This plugin adds a model that switches between two models during runtime.
 It can be useful for when later stages of data classification require different models.

-This plugin contains a base model and examples for a switching model, Contains a base switcher and its implementation.
+This plugin contains a base model and an implementation of a switching model.

-The current switching model uses SVM and a convolutional neural network, and needs doc2vec as feature extractor.
+The current implemented switching model uses SVM and a convolutional neural network, and needs doc2vec as feature extractor.

 ## Getting started